Wilmer Mizell: Early life

 On August 13, 1930, Walter David and Addie Turner Mizell welcomed their son Wilmer David into the world.
-Contrary to popular belief (caused by his nickname), Wilmer was actually born and raised in Leakesville, Mississippi.
+Contrary to popular belief (caused by his nickname), Wilmer was actually born and raised in Leakesville, Mississippi, though the town of Vinegar Bend, Alabama was only a few miles away.
 His father died when he was two, and his grandmother and uncle brought him up, as his mother was sickly.
 He grew up laboring on the family farm, which produced fruit and vegetables.
 The Mizells also raised hogs and cattle.
 Additional income for Wilmer came from hauling wood, logging, and tapping turpentine from pine trees.
 "I walked behind more mules than I walked batters – and that's saying a lot," he later reflected, comparing his childhood with his career.

 Growing up, Mizell was unable to play catch with his brother because he was such an erratic thrower.
 He practiced his control by throwing at a smokehouse knothole, eventually knocking the door in because of all his practice.
-At the age of 16, he started playing for baseball teams, pitching in Sunday leagues around Vinegar Bend, Alabama.
+At the age of 16, he started playing for baseball teams, pitching in Sunday leagues around Vinegar Bend.

 The St. Louis Cardinals held a tryout camp in Biloxi, Mississippi, in 1948, and Mizell recorded three strikeouts before a thunderstorm ended it early.
 Impressed with the youngster, scout Buddy Lewis visited him the following year in Lakeville.
 Mizell, returning from a local swimming spot, impressed Lewis again with his fastball, and the scout promised to sign him for $500 upon his graduation from Leakeville High School, which would occur later that evening.
 After receiving his diploma, Mizell signed his contract and went straight to the train station, off to begin his career.